dalijolijo/php-OP_RETURN/README.txt

 VERSION HISTORY
 ---------------
 v2.0.2 - 27 June 2015
-* Use Bitcoin Core getblock API to get raw block content instead of wire protocol
+* Use Bitcore getblock API to get raw block content instead of wire protocol

 v2.0.1 - 14 May 2015
 * More efficient checking of mempool for the first transaction in the chain

 v2.0 - 12 May 2015
 * Added functions for general storage and retrieval of data in the blockchain
-* Now uses Bitcoin Core JSON-RPC API (bitcoin-cli still an option), so supports Windows
+* Now uses Bitcore JSON-RPC API (bitcore-cli still an option), so supports Windows

 v1.0.2 - 9 December 2014
 * Now really fixed that issue (fixed typo in the fix!)